Generic uniqueness of optimal transportation networks: Density of boundaries with unique minimizers: perturbation argument

 \begin{lemma} There exists $k_0=k_0(\alpha)$ with the following property.
 Let $T$ and $(T_n)_n$ be as in \eqref{e:bienne} with $k\geq k_0$ and let $S$ and $(S_{n_j})_j$ be as in Lemma \ref{l:conv_hauss}.
 Then $S_{n_j}=T_{n_j}$, for $j$ sufficiently large and in particular $S=T$. \end{lemma}

 \begin{proof} We divide the proof in three steps.
-In \S \ref{Step1} we prove that locally in a box around each point $p\in\{p_1,\dots,p_h\}\cap \supp(S)$ for $j$ sufficiently large the current $S_{n_j}$ is a minimizer of the $\alpha$-mass for a certain boundary whose support is a set of four \emph{almost collinear} points.
+In \S \ref{Step1} we prove that locally in a box around each point $p\in\{p_1,\dots,p_h\}\cap \supp(S)$ for $j$ sufficiently large the restriction to the box of the current $S_{n_j}$ is a minimizer of the $\alpha$-mass for a certain boundary whose support is a set of four \emph{almost collinear} points.
 In \S\ref{Step2} we analyze all the possible topologies for the minimizers with such boundary and we are able to exclude all of them except for two.
 In \S \ref{Step3} we combine the local analysis with a global energy estimate to conclude.\\